JordanDworaczyk/BTCPriceBot/docs/README.md

 blog, request features, or even provide your own code submissions to the project.
 Pricebots is open source and looking for people of all skill levels to help contribute.
-If you are new to open source and would like to get your feet wet, then this is the project for you! :sunglasses:
+If you are new to open source and would like to get your feet wet, then this is the project for you!

 If you would like to contribute to Pricebots on Github you are encouraged to submit [issues](https://guides.github.com/features/issues/), [pull requests](https://help.github.com/articles/about-pull-requests/),